usagov/vote-gov-drupal/docs/testing.md

 - Open the cypress runner: `npm run cy:open`

-From here any test can be ran via the runner for full UI and debugging.
+From here, any test can be ran via the GUI for full UI and debugging.

 ### Following commands will be run headless in the terminal: